Host Cell Protein Detection and Monitoring Using LC-MS

-In contrast to HCP-ELISA, which relies on the presence of polyclonal antibodies for positive Host Cell Protein detection, Mass Spectrometric (MS) approaches have the advantage of detecting a wider population of HCPs in a de novo manner, without specialized polyclonal antibody reagents or product and process-specific method development.
+In contrast to HCP-ELISA, which relies on the presence of polyclonal antibodies for positive Host Cell Protein detection, Mass Spectrometric (MS) approaches have the advantage of detecting a wider population of HCPs in a de novo manner, with no specialized polyclonal antibody reagents or product and process-specific method development required.

 The BioPharmaSpec Approach to Host Cell Protein Analysis